-- Prepare nurse generalists at the baccalaureate level with the knowledge, skills, and attitudes necessary to practice as professional nurses, and to assume a leadership role in the nursing process when offering direct care to clients in a variety of settings, including primary, secondary, and tertiary health care levels. - Prepare master's level nurses who may assume leadership roles as teachers in nursing education programs, administrators of nursing services, clinical nurse specialists and nurse anesthetists with a solid education in advanced clinical nursing. - Provide continuing education activities to enhance the knowledge of professional nurses. - Promote the development of nursing professionals for the improvement of health care in other countries.
+- Prepare nurse generalists at the baccalaureate level with the knowledge, skills, and attitudes necessary to practice as professional nurses, and to assume a leadership role in the nursing process when offering direct care to clients in a variety of settings, including primary, secondary, and tertiary health care levels. - Prepare master's level nurses who may assume leadership roles as teachers in nursing education programs, administrators of nursing services, clinical nurse specialists and nurse anesthetists with a solid education in advanced clinical nursing. - Prepare nurses scientists at a doctorate level to conduct research in nursing. - Provide continuing education activities to enhance the knowledge of professional nurses. - Promote the development of nursing professionals for the improvement of health care in other countries.

 Founded in 1940, the School of Nursing began as one of the programs of the School of Tropical Medicine, later becoming part of the Department of Preventive Medicine and of School of Public Health.
 In 1975, when the Medical Sciences Campus was reorganized, the School became a unit of the School of Health Professions, under the direction of an Associate Dean.
-On July 1, 1995 it became an autonomous faculty within the Medical Sciences Campus.
+On July 1, 1995 it became an autonomous school within the Medical Sciences Campus.